 BJA FY25 Edward Byrne Memorial Justice Assistance Grant (JAG) Program State Formula

-This funding opportunity provides state governments with financial resources to enhance public safety initiatives, including law enforcement, crime prevention, and community corrections programs.
+This funding opportunity provides state governments with financial assistance to enhance various public safety and criminal justice initiatives, including law enforcement, mental health programs, and technology improvements.

 Award Range